 It doesn’t matter if it happened during a specific trauma or if your shoulder pain has gradually gotten worse: When shoulder pain stops you from enjoying your favorite activities, it’s time to find a solution.
-At Metro Orthopedics & Sports Therapy in Silver Spring, Maryland, the highly trained team of orthopedic surgeons and sports medicine specialists work to fix your shoulder pain in the least invasive way possible.
+At Metro Orthopedics & Sports Therapy in Potomac, Maryland, the highly trained team of orthopedic surgeons and sports medicine specialists work to fix your shoulder pain in the least invasive way possible.
 To schedule your initial consultation, schedule your appointment online or call the office today.

 Your shoulder is one of your largest, most complicated joints.
 It forms where your upper arm bone fits into the edge of your shoulder blade and connects to your collarbone.
 Your rotator cuff -- a large mass of muscles and tendons -- surrounds the joint, supporting and allowing the shoulder its full range of motion.